 - Upon granting of permission by the UNC System Office, notification will be sent via Curriculog

 - The Office of Assessment and Accreditation provides notification to SACSCOC

 - Revision is effective the term following approval from the UNC System Office

-- The Director of Communications for Academic Affairs will coordinate with the respective college communicator to prepare an announcement to be made to campus, which will include the effective date of the program name change
+- The department will coordinate with Academic Affairs and the respective college communicator to prepare an announcement to be made to campus, which will include the effective date of the program name change

 - Academic Department – A unit within a college representing a discipline.
-For example, the Department of English is in the College of Liberal Arts & Sciences.
+For example, the Department of English is in the College of Humanities & Earth and Social Sciences (CHESS).